White Bear (Black Mirror): Cultural references

 The influence of horror works was highlighted by critics and Brooker himself.
 Lambie found aspects of the forest scene reminiscent of 1970s exploitation films.
 He also felt there are several visual and thematic parallels to The Wicker Man and Kill List.
 Morgan Jeffery of Digital Spy agreed it is reminiscent of zombies and slasher films "and even has that unsettling Wicker Man feel with its notion of 'society gone wrong'."
 Brooker commented it is indeed "a Wicker Man–style horror", and Tibbetts commented that the film was "a big touchstone" for him.
 Because they have similar concepts, 28 Days Later and The Texas Chain Saw Massacre were also mentioned by reviewers as possible influences.
 Paul Brian McCoy of Comics Bulletin stated it "recalls any number of zombie apocalypse dramas, including Brooker's own Dead Set at times" and The Signal.
 While Brooker said the hunters' design was inspired by the horror video game Manhunt, McCoy felt its opening echoed another game, Resident Evil.

 The Twilight Zone has been seen as an influence by some reviewers.
 Jeffery commented that Black Mirrors "roots in" the American anthology series "have never been more visible", while Sims noted that "White Bear" is "the most Twilight Zone-y episode of the show", and James Hibberd of Entertainment Weekly said it could even have been an episode of that series.
 Lyndsey Weber of Vulture made a "post-viewing guide" to Black Mirror, where she included The Twilight Zone episode "Five Characters in Search of an Exit" as "bonus watching" to "White Bear".
-The plot, however, is more similair to the episode "Judgement Night," which similairly features a character struggling with amnesia, this time aboard a ship, where he feels an impending sense of doom that the ship will go down at 1:15 am, but no one listens to him.
+The plot, however, is more similar to the episode "Judgement Night," which similarly features a character struggling with amnesia, this time aboard a ship, where he feels an impending sense of doom that the ship will go down at 1:15 am, but no one listens to him.
 At the fateful time, they are attacked by a Nazi U-Boat.
 The twist reveals the main character is the captain of the U-Boat, now forced to relive the terror those felt on the doomed ship for all eternity.